National College Opportunity Programs Leadership Summit

 Since 2017, COE has partnered with a highly selective institution to host upcoming leaders of its state and, as appropriate, regional affiliate associations for a four-day Executive Leadership Institute.

 This experience provides invited college access and success professionals with the opportunity to engage in lectures, workshops, and facilitated exercises designed to strengthen their leadership skills at state and institutional levels.
-The curriculum includes:

-- Effective leadership, communications, and negotiation strategies
+- Effective leadership, communication, and negotiation strategies;

-- Influencing state and federal policy to advance the interests of low-income, first-generation students
+- Influencing state and federal policy to advance the interests of low-income, first-generation students.

 At the same time, the Executive Leadership Institute provides the host institution with the opportunity to showcase its financial and non-financial offerings that support the enrollment, retention, and graduation of the students that these college access and success professionals serve.

 The first Executive Leadership Institute took place at Princeton University in 2017.
 The second event took place at Cornell University in 2018.
 In 2019, Yale University hosted the Executive Leadership Institute.
 After a brief pause during the pandemic, the University of Kansas and Princeton University hosted two cohorts of state leaders in the fall of 2022.

-Paul T. Spraggins State Initiative Grants
+Paul T. Spraggins State Initiative

 The Paul T. Spraggins State Initiative Grants are awarded to select state/chapter associations of COE affiliates bi-annually to promote activities across the country to help state/chapter associations build their capacity to advocate for college access and success programs serving low-income, first-generation students.